Categories

 READ MORE

-Sharp corners are taking a back seat in 2023.
+Sharp corners are taking a back seat.
 Instead, look for ways to incorporate circles, arches and playful rounded shapes to keep your home fresh.
 For a trend that can skew as timeless or funky as your tastes prefer, curved motifs in home design are more popular than ever.
 Pick and choose from the ideas below to add a sense of movement and calm to your home through curved shapes.
+And, if this style is for you, be sure to check out our new products featuring this style!

 Living room with rounded velvet couch.